Anoncheg1/emacs-org-links/README.md

 For ex. `[[file:./notes/warehouse.el::23::(defun alina (pic))]]`

+You just copy link with *C-c C-w* and insert with *C-y* in any mode.

 ## How  [[PATH::NUM::LINE]] links works?
 First, we search for LINE, if not found we use NUM line number.